dappnode/DAppNodeDocs/docs/user/getting-started/setup.md

 ## Change Host User Password

-Beneath the hood, Dappnode operates on a Linux framework, protected by a password, which will be needed to access your [Dappnode's terminal](/docs/user/access-your-dappnode/terminal) To amplify your DAppNode's defense:
+Beneath the hood, Dappnode operates on a Linux framework, protected by a password, which will be needed to access your [Dappnode's terminal](/docs/user/access-your-dappnode/terminal) To amplify your Dappnode's defense:

 1. **Change** the **default Linux** machine **password** for user `dappnode`.
 2. Choose a **strong, unique password** that's not easily guessable.